MatthewHaas/genome_assembly/README.md

 # Other scripts

+## BLAST for shattering genes
+The file [blast_for_shattering_genes.txt](blast_for_shattering_genes.txt) contains the commands used to detect shattering genes in NWR using sequences from _Oryza_ species.
+These commands were carried out on the command line and not submitted to run through the scheduling system - so there is no PBS or SLURM header.

 ## find_zizania_specific_duplications.py
 This script filters the ```Duplications.tsv``` file created by OrthoFinder to contain _Zizania_-specific duplications.
 The script was written to retain only genes which were duplicated once.
 Genes with more than one additional copy were not retained for simplicity.